-Upgrade your furniture and mattresses to organic - Many old mattresses and furniture was manufactured using now banned FR.
-Upgrade these to to safer modern items, preferably void of any man-made flame retardants (be sure to read my article - How To Choose A Toxin Free Healthy Mattress or download my Healthy Mattress Buyers Guide HERE for more on this.)
+Upgrade your furniture and mattresses to organic - Many old mattresses and furniture were manufactured using now banned FR.
+Upgrade these to safer modern items, preferably void of any man-made flame retardants (be sure to read my article - How To Choose A Toxin Free Healthy Mattress or download my Healthy Mattress Buyers Guide HERE for more on this.)

 Eat organic - Studies have found that FR toxins make their way into the fat of animals.
 Likewise it gets into our waterways and soil.
 Ensure you eat a clean organic diet that will be lower in nasty toxins.

 Avoid Farmed Fish - Farmed fish (particularly salmon) has high levels of PBDEs.
 Go with wild salmon instead.

 Optimise Health - If you can’t reduce your exposure, then make sure you’re doing everything possible to improve your health so your body can deal with these toxins.
 For a free resource guide on how ways to do this, be sure to click here to view this page.

 If you are looking for a handy one page reminder to print out and leave on your fridge, be sure to download my guide here.
 In this guide I also list the names of common flame retardants - great for when you are buying new furniture or toys.

 It’s hard to avoid all pollutants, toxins, chemicals and pesticides in the world.
 Even things like nnEMF and smart meters are now ever present in our lives.
 Sometimes learning about the dangers of these things leaves you in a state of doom and gloom.
 That is not my intention with this article.